neurips21/IRM_CDM/README.md

-# Code for Closing the Gap between Invariant Risk Minimization and Out-of-distribution Generalization
+# Code for "Closing the Gap between Invariant Risk Minimization and Out-of-distribution Generalization"

 ## Dependencies